AngshuBh10/Heart-Disease-Classification-Model/README.md

  We can also get various insights from the dataset.
  We can see death rate is  higher among patients who have a high blood pressure (37.14%) than who don't have a high blood pressure(29.38%)
  Also death rate among female patients (32.38%) is slightly higher than male patients (31.95%).
- Other factors (like whether they patient has diabetes or whether they smoke or not) has a very little contribution on the classification.
+ Other factors (like whether the patients have diabetes or whether they smoke or not) has a very little contribution on the classification.